jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 ![](images/Biostrings.png)

-A situation where you might use **both** a command line interface and a graphical interface, is using [RStudio](https://en.wikipedia.org/wiki/RStudio) to perform an analysis in R with Bioconductor packages.
+A situation where you might use **both** a command line interface and a GUI, is using [RStudio](https://en.wikipedia.org/wiki/RStudio) to perform an analysis in R with Bioconductor packages.
 [RStudio](https://en.wikipedia.org/wiki/RStudio) is what is called an IDE or an [integrated development enviornment](https://en.wikipedia.org/wiki/Integrated_development_environment), which is an application that supports writing code.
-There are many tools to help you including a console for writing code in R with command line interfacing, as well as graphical interface tools to for example save a plot as is shown in the image below.
+There are many tools to help you including a console for writing code in R with command line interfacing, as well as graphical interface tools.
+As shown in this example below, one can inspect and save a plot (that was created with the command line) by using a GUI.

 ![](images/both.png)
 2) Am I working with protected data that requires special security precautions?